-- Your total monthly debts (sum of auto loans, student loans, credit card payments, etc.)
+- Total monthly debts (sum of auto loans, student loans, credit card payments, etc.)

-- Your credit score (if you don’t know this, your lender can run a report for you)
+- Credit score (if you don’t know this, your lender can run a report for you)

 - How much cash you can put down for a down payment

-The amount of cash you plan to put down (5%, 10% or even 20%) will impact your monthly payment and determine if you will be required to pay PMI (private mortgage insurance, often required if you put less than 20% down).
+The amount of cash you plan to put down (5%, 10% or even 20%) will impact your monthly payment.
+It will also determine if you will be required to pay private mortgage insurance (PMI).
+This is often required if you put less than 20 percent down.

 Once you’ve determined what you are comfortable spending, stick to that number.

-Lenders will request your documentation in order to determine what you are pre-approved for.
-Again, this is just the amount they anticipate you will qualify for, which might be different than what you are comfortable paying.
-Once you find a home you’d like to put an offer on, most sellers will require a copy of your pre-approval letter to ensure you are a qualified buyer.
+In order to determine what you are pre-approved for lenders will request your documentation.
+Again, this is just the amount they anticipate you will qualify for.
+This might be different than what you are comfortable paying.
+Once you find a home, most sellers will require a copy of your pre-approval letter.
+This ensures you’re a qualified buyer.
 Remember, the pre-approval letter is non-binding.